Biologically-Motivated Learning Model for Instructed Visual Processing: The bottom-up top-down model

 The TD network satisfies two conditions.
 First, we restrict $\bar{h}_l$ for every $l$ such that $h_l$ and $\bar{h}_l$ will have the same size (the same number of neurons).
-Hence, we can define pairs of corresponding neurons by assigning for each BU neuron $h_{l i}$ in layer $l$, its counter neuron to be the TD neuron $\bar{h}_{l i}$.
+Hence, we can define pairs of corresponding neurons by assigning for each BU neuron $h_{l, i}$ in layer $l$, its 'counter neuron' to be the TD neuron $\bar{h}_{l, i}$.
 We also use the following notation for simplicity: $\bar{\bar{h}} \coloneqq h$.
-Additionally, we restrict $\bar{f}_l$ to have the same connectivity structure as $f_l$, but with the opposite direction: each neuron at $\bar{h}_l$ is linked to a neuron at $\bar{h}_{i}$ if and only if a link exists between their corresponding BU counter neurons.
-For example, given a fully connected layer $f_l(h_{l-1}) = W_{l} h_{l-1}$, the corresponding TD layer $\bar{f}_l$ is defined to be also a fully connected layer $\bar{f}_l(h_{l}) = \bar{W}_{l} \bar{h}_{l}$ such that the shape of the TD weights matrix $\bar{W}_l$ is equal to the shape of the transposed BU weights matrix ${W_l}^T$.
+Additionally, we restrict $\bar{f}_l$ to have the same connectivity structure as $f_l$, but with the opposite direction: each pair of TD neurons is linked if and only if a link exists between their corresponding BU counter neurons.
+For example, given a fully connected layer $h_l = f_l(h_{l-1}) = W_{l} h_{l-1}$, the corresponding TD layer $\bar{f}_l$ is defined to be also a fully connected layer $\bar{h}_{l-1} = \bar{f}_l(\bar{h}_{l}) = \bar{W}_{l} \bar{h}_{l}$ such that the shape of the TD weights matrix $\bar{W}_l$ is equal to the shape of the transposed BU weights matrix ${W_l}^T$.

-\subsection{Activation Functions and Biases}
+\subsection{Activation functions and biases}